Exponentially slow thermalization and the robustness of Hilbert space fragmentation

-Let $G_\mch$ be the graph with a vertex for each computational basis product state, and an edge drawn between all pairs of vertices connected by a single step of the dynamics. $\mcm$ implements a random walk on $G_\mch$, with $\r=\unit$ as its unique steady state.
+Let $G_\mch$ be the graph with a vertex for each computational basis product state, and an edge drawn between all pairs of vertices connected by a single step of the dynamics.
+The Krylov graph $G_\mck$ is thus a ``coarse-grained'' version of $G_\mch$, obtained by gathering all states in a given sector into a single ``supernode'', and merging all connections between states in bath-connected sectors into a single ``superedge''. $\mcm$ implements a random walk on $G_\mch$, with $\r=\unit$ as its unique steady state.
 Thus all initial states thermalize under $\mcc_\sfd$, provided one waits long enough.
-How long one must wait is determined by the relaxation time $t_{\rm rel}$, which is inversely proportional to the spectral gap $\De_\mcm$ of $\mcm$.
-As a first result, we prove \begin{theorem} $\De_\mcm$ is exponentially small in system size: \be \De_\mcm \leq |\mck_{\rm max}| N^{-L} \sim L^{-3/2} \r_N^L,\ee where $\r_N \equiv 2 \sqrt {N-1}/ N < 1$ is the spectral radius of $T_N$. \end{theorem}
+How long one must wait is determined by the relaxation time $t_{\rm rel}$, which is inversely proportional to the spectral gap $\De_\mcm$ of $\mcm$ (the difference between $\mcm$'s lowest and second-lowest eigenvalues).
+As a first result, we prove \begin{theorem} $\De_\mcm$ is exponentially small in system size: \be \De_\mcm \leq |\mck_{\rm max}| N^{-L} \sim L^{-3/2} \r_N^L,\ee where $\r_N \equiv 2 \sqrt {N-1}/ N < 1$. \end{theorem}